How Much Does Your State Collect in Sales Taxes per Capita?

-This week’s state tax map examines state sales tax collections per capita.
-Forty-five states and the District of Columbia have state-levied sales taxes, while five states–Alaska, Delaware, Montana, New Hampshire, and Oregon–do not collect sales taxes at the state level.
-(Of these, Alaska is the only state that allows localities to charge local sales taxes.)
+This week’s map looks at state and local sales tax collections per capita.
+Forty-five states and the District of Columbia have state-levied sales taxes.
+Five states—Alaska, Delaware, Montana, New Hampshire, and Oregon—do not collect sales taxes at the state level, although Alaska allows localities to impose local sales taxes.

-In fiscal year (FY) 2017, the highest state sales tax collections per capita were found in Hawaii ($2,269), the District of Columbia ($2,045), Washington ($1,959), Nevada ($1,586), South Dakota ($1,225), and Florida ($1,208).
-Hawaii and South Dakota have broad sales tax bases that include many services, contributing to high collections per capita.
-(Hawaii’s sales tax base is broader than economists recommend, applying not just to final consumer goods and services, but also to many business-to-business transactions, resulting in harmful tax pyramiding.)
+In fiscal year (FY) 2017, the highest state sales tax collections per capita were found in Washington ($2,476), Hawaii ($2,431), the District of Columbia ($1,967), Louisiana ($1,851), Nevada ($1,846), and South Dakota ($1,648).
+Hawaii and South Dakota have broad sales tax bases that include many services, contributing to those states’ high collections per capita.
+Both states’ sales tax bases, but particularly Hawaii’s, capture many business-to-business transactions instead of just final consumer goods and services.
+That creates harmful tax pyramiding, where the sales tax is embedded in the final price several times over as imposed at multiple points during the production process.

-In most states, narrow sales tax bases make the sales tax less productive (from a revenue standpoint) than it could be.
-Many states exempt certain goods (like groceries or clothing) from the sales tax for political reasons, while excluding many consumer services (such as dry-cleaning or barber services).
-Since the 1950s, purchases of consumer services have grown, while purchases of consumer goods have declined, as a share of total U.S. personal consumption.
-This trend has contributed to the erosion of states’ sales tax bases over time, and the narrowing of sales tax bases puts upward pressure on sales tax rates.
+Narrow sales tax bases reduce collections, but more importantly, they make the tax less neutral and less economically efficient.
+Many states exempt certain goods (like groceries or clothing) from the sales tax for political reasons, while they exclude many consumer services (such as dry cleaning, haircuts, or tax preparation) largely by historical accident.
+Most states instituted their sales taxes during the Great Depression era, where services made up a much smaller portion of the economy.
+Since then, the portion of total U.S. personal consumption dedicated to services has grown significantly, while purchase of goods has declined.
+This trend has contributed to the erosion of states’ sales tax bases over time, an unintentional base-narrowing that puts upward pressure on sales tax rates.